Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

-In interpreting fairness requirements, participants highlighted the involvement of multiple stakeholder types with distinct roles (see Table~\ref{rq2themes}).
-Technical and domain-expert stakeholders (P1--P4, P7--P10, P12--P17, P24), notably software developers (``...developers implemented algorithmic fairness, integrated fairness metrics into model evaluation, and applied techniques like oversampling and threshold adjustment to mitigate bias'', said P1), software testers, and ``whoever is a domain expert or knowledgeable about AI/ML is involved'' (P13).
+\imp{Technical and domain-expert stakeholders play a central role in mapping fairness requirements to actionable implementations and ensuring that AI/ML systems adhere to fairness principles (e.g., P3, P13, P14--P17).} \imp{Among these, participants mentioned} software developers (``...developers implemented algorithmic fairness, integrated fairness metrics into model evaluation, and applied techniques like oversampling and threshold adjustment to mitigate bias'': P1), software testers, and ``whoever is a domain expert or knowledgeable about AI/ML is involved'' (quoted P13).

+\imp{This demonstrates that technical expertise is critical for embedding fairness into algorithms and models, from developers implementing algorithms and mitigation techniques to testers and broader domain experts ensuring adherence to fairness principles.}